pobing/pobing.github.io/about.markdown

 a

-> 80's body, Coder, Rubyist, from Shannxi, now in Beijing
+> 80's body, Coder, Rubyist, from Shannxi, now in Xian

 who involved in